neljasonhaw/ReproductionNumber/README.md

 When prompted for a server, choose the server nearest to your current location for the fastest possible download.
 You will know when any command in R is done running when you see the `>` symbol show up on the bottommost part of the `Console` window again.

-The actual commands for estimating reproduction number will be in the [Reproduction Number Code guide](https://neljasonhaw.github.io/ReproductionNumber/Reproduction-Number-Code.html).
+The actual codes for estimating reproduction number will be in the [Reproduction Number Code guide](https://neljasonhaw.github.io/ReproductionNumber/Reproduction-Number-Code.html).